Cubs vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies' Aaron Nola (6-5) will make his 17th start of the season.
+- The Phillies' Taijuan Walker (8-3) will make his 17th start of the season.

-- In 16 starts this season, he's earned a quality start in eight of them.

-- Nola has 15 starts in a row of five innings or more.
+- Walker has pitched five or more innings in four straight games and will look to extend that streak.

-- In 16 appearances this season, he has finished two without allowing an earned run.
+- In 16 appearances this season, he has finished three without allowing an earned run.

 |Opponent